Facebook And Online Dating

 Facebook and Dating Safety Tips

 Is Facebook really a dating site?
-Really1?
+Really?
 It might sound funny to some, but the reality is many people do meet and start dating via Facebook.
-Facebook is a free and is primarily used for connecting with friends, but some people also use it to meet potential dates.
+This social networking site is free and is primarily used for connecting with friends, but some people also use it to meet potential dates.
 Unlike dating sites where you have to pay membership fees, Facebook is gratis for everyone to join and use.
-The primary purpose of creating a Facebook page is to connect with friends, or to make new online friends with common interests.
-Also, you can use the Facebook to "like" pages about your interests, and many celebrities, politicians, writers, and bloggers have large followings because of likes on Facebook.
+The primary purpose of creating a Facebook page is to connect with friends or to make new online friends with common interests.
+Also, you can use Facebook to "like" pages about your interests, and many celebrities, politicians, writers, and bloggers have large followings because of likes on Facebook.

 1. Meet in a public place.

 No matter how long you have been talking online, you should never agree to meet someone at their house or yours on the first date.
 Hopefully, since you both connected via Facebook then both of you will have some common interests, so you could arrange to meet somewhere like a Barnes and Noble or a sports bar.
 Another option is to meet at a mall food court if you both enjoy shopping and laid back surroundings.
 The goal is to suggest meeting in a public place where you both feel comfortable, and it can be as short and casual as just meeting for coffee at the local Starbucks.
 If your Facebook friend is unwilling to meet you in a public place, please consider that to be a red flag and do not meet this person.

 2. Never get in a car with someone you just met online.